tkrop/go-make/MANUAL.md

 [`go-make`][go-make] is a thin versioned wrapper around a very generic and customizable [`Makefile.base`](config/Makefile.base), that is usually wrapped by a short project [`Makefile`](Makefile).
 In this setup the commands `go-make` and `make` can be used as synonyms.
+The only difference is that `go-make` can be executed anywhere in a project tree, while `make` can only be executed at the root of the project tree.
+However, this comes with the downside that paths are still interpreted relative to the root of the project.

 In the following we use just `make`.
 Please substitute with `go-make`, if you have not installed the wrapper by initially calling `go-make init-make` on a project.

 [go-make]: https://github.com/tkrop/go-make